maxbucknell/eisenhardt/README.md

 if you don't want to do that, or just don't feel comfortable with Alpine, Debian based containers are totally supported.

-To run the Magento application with Debian, pass the `--use-debian` flag to `rd start`.
-To run a one-off console command (such as `setup:static-content:deploy`) on a Debian container, pass `--use-debian` as a flag to `rd run`.
+To run the Magento application with Debian, pass the `--use-debian` flag to `eisenhardt start`.
+To run a one-off console command (such as `setup:static-content:deploy`) on a Debian container, pass `--use-debian` as a flag to `eisenhardt run`.

-These will tell Redbox Docker to use the special Debian versions of the `redboxdigital/php` images.
+These will tell Eisenhardt to use the special Debian versions of the `maxbucknel/php` images.

 ## To Do